Camping Near Gorges State Park

 What are the camping fees in Gorges State Park?

-At Gorges State Park, camping fees are very reasonable compared to other North Carolina state parks.
-Standard primitive campsites cost $15 per night, while group camping areas are available for $40 per night.
-These group sites can accommodate up to 15 people and are perfect for family gatherings or organized outdoor activities.
+At gorges state park, camping fees are very reasonable compared to other North Carolina state parks.
+Standard primitive campsites cost $15 per night, while group camping areas accommodate up to 15 people for $40 per night.
+These rates are similar to what you'll find at nearby pisgah national forest, making it an excellent value for outdoor enthusiasts.